brainhack101/scratch-the-dura/README.md

 # Scratch The Dura of Brain Hacking
 Begin to learn how to leverage Git, Docker, Jupyter, and various neuroinformatics tools for performing exciting science!

+This repository accompanies the lecture slides, [Brainhack 101](https://brainhack101.github.io) given at OHBM 2017.

 ## The Desiderata
 A valuable feature of science, in particular computationally-driven science, is reproducibility.
 When performing or reproducing analyses there are several key features that can make this reproducibility particularly effective.
 Some of these are: